-There is no evidence that these services have any genuine subscribers, and a great deal of evidence that they are causing consumer harm (despite the efforts of to suppress valid criticism on Trustpilot).
+There is no evidence that these services have any genuine subscribers, and a great deal of evidence that they are causing consumer harm (despite the efforts of suppress valid criticism on Trustpilot).
 Services like these damage the reputation of the entire industry.

+It is noteable that neither company has made any attempt to answer the criticisms or to justify their business methods.
+Not the behaviour of an innocent party!
 The vulnerability of 'Payforit' makes it a target for fraudsters.
 A look at some of the services will show that many of them are ridiculously poor value for money.

 Take service.
 You can read 50 'Classic books' (for Classic read out of copyright) for £4.50 per week (equivalent to nearly £20 per calendar month) They don't even tell you what the books are before you sign up!
-Compare this with Amazon's Kindle Unlimited offering at £7.99 per month,
+Compare this with Amazon's Kindle Unlimited offering at £7.99 per month, on the PSA to put an end to the fraud and clean up the industry.